 Texas courts have continuously held that to prevail under a claim for TPPCA damages under section 542.060, the insured must establish: (1) the insurer’s liability under the insurance policy, and (2) that the insurer failed to comply with one or more sections of the TPPCA in processing or paying the claim.

-If your business submitted a Texas insurance claim and your carrier unreasonably delayed, underpaid, or denied your claim, you likely have the ability to recover additional monetary damages under the Texas Prompt Payment of Claims Act.
 Our Texas insurance lawyers know the law and focus our practice on insurance recovery for companies residing in and doing business in our great state.
-Contact us today for a free conversation about your property insurance claim.
+Contact us today for a free conversation about your commercial property insurance claim.